MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgRedirectUserInsightTrendingResourceMicrosoftGraphPrintJob.md

       - `[Left <Int32?>]`: The margin in microns from the left edge.
       - `[Right <Int32?>]`: The margin in microns from the right edge.
       - `[Top <Int32?>]`: The margin in microns from the top edge.
     - `[MediaSize <String>]`: The media sizeto use when printing.
-Supports standard size names for ISO and ANSI media sizes, along with any custom sizes supported by the associated printer.
+Supports standard size names for ISO and ANSI media sizes.
+Valid values are listed in the printerCapabilities topic.
     - `[MediaType <String>]`: The default media (such as paper) type to print the document on.
-Valid values are described in the following table.
     - `[MultipageLayout <String>]`: printMultipageLayout
     - `[Orientation <String>]`: printOrientation
     - `[OutputBin <String>]`: The output bin to place completed prints into.
 See the printer's capabilities for a list of supported output bins.